vdbrink/vdbrink.github.io/jura/hack_milk_bottle_as_jura_container.md

 ### Test setup

 The carafe uses a 6 mm wide and X cm long stainless steel tube.
-But my milk can is much deeper than the carafe container, so I need a similar tube but a longer version of it.
+But my milk bottle is much deeper than the carafe container, so I need a similar tube but a longer version of it.
 I found it on AliExpress, a 6 mm {{imgBasket}} [stainless steel tube](https://s.click.aliexpress.com/e/_ombnM7I) with a length of 215 mm.

 The adapter fits perfect on a 6 mm but also on an 8 mm tube.